 - Address critical shortages in the NHS through educational placements in the NHS for overseas staff

 - Utilise NHS expertise to share learning and support health system strengthening globally

 HEE has been working with a number of countries, responding to requests for support on workforce development, creating placements for professional groups, matching NHS workforce need with overseas training requirements and seeking out new bilateral relationships to strengthen workforce development in the NHS and overseas.

 Examples of our projects and programmes

-We have been mandated to promote international volunteering and overseas placements.
+HEE is mandated by the government to support NHS volunteering, which includes supporting and encouraging NHS staff to take advantage of volunteering opportunities within health and social care and working with senior operational leadership to increase recognition of the value of volunteering.
 HEE chairs the international NHS Volunteering Group which brings together stakeholders involved in facilitating and supporting overseas placements, and volunteering of NHS staff overseas.
-We have the led development of an NHS international volunteering platform.
-Now in the latter stages of development, the platform will showcase and highlight opportunities, facilitate connections, signpost to information and opportunities, provide a repository of information and resources on international volunteering and connect applicants with potential hosts.
+HEE has also led development of an NHS international volunteering platform to showcase and signpost to information and opportunities, provide a repository of information and resources on international volunteering and connect applicants with potential hosts.

 To apply for the programme please complete the application form via the online applicant tracking system.

 With a long history supported by the Royal Colleges, the UK’s medical specialty training is truly world class.
 IPGMTS aims to provide medical specialty training in England, giving the candidates a full replication of NHS competence-based training.
 Once the candidates have completed the programme they return to their sponsor country to put their skills into practice, leading in service provision in their chosen field.

 IPGMTS trainees are sponsored by overseas governments or institutions and are supernumerary to the UK’s medical workforce needs.
 They complement British trainees on existing training programmes.
 Places are limited and only open via government to government agreements.